bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+At their core, semantic HTML elements have a dual function; they tell the browser _what content to show_ and tell search engines and other machines _what the content is_.
+Normal HTML tags like a `<p>` or `div` tell the browser what to show (and gives us a nice way way of styling and manipulating them), but they don't tell us exactly what's _in_ the tag.
+Think of it as a way to add further meaning to your HTML tags.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?

+The 4 areas of the box model are:
+..* The content.
+This would you HTML elements like `<p>`, `<div>` or `<body>`.
+Think of it as the canvas itself in a framed painting.
+..* The padding.
+This is the area between the content itself and the border that surrounds it.
+To use the painting analogy, it's the space that's left between the canvas and the frame.
+..* The border.
+Most elements like `<button>` often have a border to denote their boundaries.
+For the painting, this would be the frame itself.
+..* Finally, there's the margins.
+This is the empty space around the border between it and the other elements on the page.
+For our painting, this would be the empty space between the paintings.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+`align items: center;` works on the cross-axis.
+However, it's not possible to simply state that it works on the _horizontal_ or _vertical_ axis.
+Depending on your `flex-direction`, the axes can flip, which would make the cross-axis (which is the vertical axis when using `flex-direction: row;` - the default) horizontal, when using `flex-direction: column; `.

 5. Explain why git is valuable to a team of developers.